Distribute Power BI content to external guest users with Azure AD B2B

 - Direct publishing from Power BI desktop to the Power BI service

 - Guest users can't use Power BI desktop to connect to service datasets in the Power BI service

-- Classic workspaces tied to Office 365 Groups:
+- Classic workspaces tied to Microsoft 365 Groups

-- Guest user can't create or be Admins of these workspaces
+- Guest users can't create or be Admins of these workspaces

 - Guest users can be members